shipwright-io/build/docs/proposals/remote-artifacts.md

     name: typescript-ex
   output:
     image: quay.io/otaviof/typescript-ex:alternative
-  artifacts:
+  sources:
+    - name: project-logo
-    - axes-logo
+      sourceRef: axes-logo
 ```

 When the build processes are done, the following images will be available:
 *   `quay.io/otaviof/typescript-ex:latest`
 *   `quay.io/otaviof/typescript-ex:alternative`

-A number of real world use-cases can be derived from this example, the `BuildArtifacts` is the
+A number of real world use-cases can be derived from this example, the `BuildSource` is the
 foundation.

 ## Test Plan

 1. Deploy the Shipwright Build operator in a cluster;
-2. Create a `BuildArtifact` resource instance, point to a remote binary;
+2. Create a `BuildSource` resource instance, point to a remote binary;
-3. Create `Build` and `BuildRun` resources, using `BuildArtifact`;
+3. Create `Build` and `BuildRun` resources, using `BuildSource`;
 4. Make sure the build process happens successfully, being able to use remote artifact;